 Saving your money is very important if you aim to be financially responsible.
 Sometimes life can take an unexpected turn and having money aside for a rainy day is a smart move to make.
 This can help to ensure that your payments are made on time, despite what life throws at you.

 It’s important to understand that there will be fees related to buying a property.
 So you’ll need more than just your deposit.
-The last thing you want is to put all your eggs in one basket, only to realise there are additional fees for which you don’t have funds for.
+The last thing you’ll want is to put all your eggs in one basket, only to realise there are additional fees for which you don’t have funds.

 Some lenders will have mortgage fees in addition to the actual mortgage itself.
 This could be in the form of an arrangement fee or a booking fee.
 Other lenders may charge for additional services such as the mortgage survey.
 Some mortgage brokers will also charge a fee for their service.

 When buying a property, it’s not just a mortgage you’ll need.
 Anyone purchasing a property will always need a solicitor or conveyancer to handle the transfer of the deeds from the vendor (property seller) to the buyer, along with carrying out due diligence on your purchase.